Tomoyouki-Lai/nyan-ai/README.md

 We're not just coding — we're co-creating with AI.

 Whether you're:
-- 🤖 An AI prompt engineer or ChatGPT power user
+- 🤖 An AI prompt engineer or LLM power user
 - ✨ A creative UI/UX designer
 - 🧑‍💻 A JavaScript or frontend developer
 - 😺 A catgirl enjoyer with a builder mindset